-Brian Standish is Director of Operations for Quanta Services, where he has corporate responsibility for the company’s strategic growth initiatives at an enterprise level, as well as emergency response operations.
+Brian Standish is Vice President of Business Development for Quanta Services, where he has corporate responsibility for the company’s strategic growth initiatives at an enterprise level, as well as emergency response operations.
 He also leads Quanta’s business development initiatives around energized services and underground electric.

 Prior to his current role he oversaw Quanta’s Marketing and Communications group and held positions in the areas of business development, project management, marketing and operations for several of Quanta’s operating units in both the electric and oil & gas divisions.

 Standish is a graduate of Texas Christian University in Fort Worth, TX, where he received a Bachelor of Business Administration.
 He and his wife reside in Bellaire, TX with their three children.